Wildlife & Animals – Samburu NR

 Anthony is the author of the Lonely Planet guide to Kenya.

-Samburu National Reserve offers great wildlife viewing, and good densities mean that most safari animals can be seen within a couple of days.
-There are several habituated leopards, and sightings are not unusual.
+Samburu National Reserve offers great wildlife viewing, and good densities mean that many safari animals can be seen within a couple of days.
+Leopard sightings in the woodlands along the riverbanks are among the best in Kenya.
 Elephants are plentiful, and there is a variety of antelope, including both the greater and lesser kudu with their impressive horns.
 Only rhino is absent from the Big Five.

 Abundant